Joe Manchin: Early life and education

 Joseph Anthony Manchin III was born on August 24, 1947, in Farmington, West Virginia, a small coal mining town.
 He is the second of five children of Mary Olga (née Gouzd) and John Manchin.
 The name "Manchin" was derived from the Italian name "Mancina".
 His father was of Italian descent, and his paternal grandparents emigrated to the United States from the town of San Giovanni in Fiore, in Calabria.
 Manchin's maternal grandparents were immigrants to the US from the Moravian-Silesian Region of the Czech Republic.
-Charles Gouzd born in Poruba (Orlová) and Maria Lucia (née Michalík) born in Heřmanice (Ostrava).
+Charles Gouzd was born in Poruba (Orlová), and Maria Lucia (née Michalík) was born in Heřmanice (Ostrava).

 Manchin's father owned a carpet and furniture store, and his grandfather, Joseph Manchin (Giuseppe Mancina), owned a grocery store.
 His father and his grandfather each served as mayor of Farmington.
 Manchin's uncle, A. James Manchin, was a member of the West Virginia House of Delegates and later served as West Virginia Secretary of State and Treasurer.

 Manchin graduated from Farmington High School in 1965.
 He entered West Virginia University on a football scholarship in 1965, but an injury during practice ended his football career.
+As a result of the injury, Manchin was unable to pass his draft physical in 1967 and was deemed unfit for military service.
+In 1968, as a result of his family's store burning down, Manchin took one semester off to help his family rebuild the store as Manchin's Carpet Center.
 Manchin graduated in 1970 with a degree in business administration and went to work for his family's business.
 Manchin has been a close friend of former Alabama Crimson Tide football coach Nick Saban since childhood.